-Although S.172 of the Companies Act doesn't apply to building societies, Principle D and Provision 5, which are new for the July 2018 version of the Code, apply similar provisions, such as the need for firms to engage with stakeholders, take account of their interests and describe how they have done so.
+Although S.172 of the Companies Act doesn't apply to building societies, Principle D and Provision 5 apply similar provisions, such as the need for firms to engage with stakeholders, take account of their interests and describe how they have done so.

-The revised FRC Guidance on Board Effectiveness 2018 provides some useful pointers on stakeholder engagement and this, in turn, refers to the publication, The Stakeholder Voice in Board Decision Making^d which suggests that boards consider conducting stakeholder mapping.
+The FRC UK Corporate Governance Code 2024 Guidance provides some useful pointers on stakeholder engagement and this, in turn, refers to the publication, The Stakeholder Voice in Board Decision Making ^d which suggests that boards consider conducting stakeholder mapping.

-For building societies the members are clearly the key stakeholders, but the revised Code also provides for the interests other stakeholders such as employees and suppliers.
-In regard to the former, a BSA survey in 2017, Ownership Matters^e, provides some useful insights.
+For building societies the members are clearly the key stakeholders, but the Code also provides for the interests other stakeholders such as employees and suppliers.
+In regard to the former, a BSA survey in 2017, Ownership Matters ^e, provides some useful insights.

-There should be a means for the workforce to raise concerns in confidence and - if they wish - anonymously.
-The board should routinely review this and the reports arising from its operation.
+6. There should be a means for the workforce to raise concerns in confidence and - if they wish - anonymously.
+The board should routinely review these arrangements and the reports arising from their operation.
 It should ensure that arrangements are in place for the proportionate and independent investigation of such matters and for follow-up action.

-Under the previous version of the Code, responsibility for whistleblowing arrangements was a matter for the audit committee.
-New Provision 6 makes clear it is the responsibility of the board.
 Building societies will also need to have regard to the PRA/FCA requirements concerning whistleblowing procedures, including the need to appoint and resource a whistleblowers' champion.
 PRA Policy Statement PS 24/15 and Supervisory Statement SS39/15 refer.